 Indicate the qualities you consider more important in regards of the position you are after.
-Practiced languages, mastered software programs, organization and negotiation skills, taking initiative, all those competences acquired must appear in your CV.
+Practiced languages, mastered software programs, organization and negotiation skills, taking initiative, all those competences acquired must appear in your resume.
 A recruiter will also want to know your motivation level, commitment, autonomy, availability, precision, seriousness, etc.

 2. Value your professional experiences